What is St Ives Town Team?

 - Out-of-town marketing initiatives will promote The Old Riverport, particularly in Cambridge to take advantage of our guided bus links.

 - Along with events already organised by FESt we hope to encourage entertainment throughout the year.
+The Town Team works with several groups, such as The Old Riverport Retail Group with the unique Snowman Festival, on projects to promote shopping in the town.

 - Businesses will be encouraged and helped to re-assess their own marketing and be part of the Old Riverport concept.